LifeStraw Personal Water Filter

 Pulling up the rear of our survival gear list is this 3 Day MOLLE Assault Backpack.
 With MOLLE webbing throughout that you can use to attach a plethora of other gear and heavy duty zippers that won’t fail when you need them most the Reebow Gear military survival gear backpack is a logistical dream that will let you prepare for any eventuality.

 Double stitching, ventilated, breathable mesh and durable cord pulls are the order day with the Reebow Gear backpack.
 It’s all about utility which makes it an ideal piece of wilderness survival kit.
-Most everything that’s been included in this survival gear list will fit easily into or onto this survival pack and still leave plenty of room for essentials like food, extra clothing and first aid materials.
+Most everything that’s been included in this survival gear list will fit easily into or onto this survival backpack and still leave plenty of room for essentials like food, extra clothing and first aid materials.
 It shouldn’t be confused with a heavy duty mountaineering backpack.
-But it is perfect for those long weekends in the backcountry tracking elk or cross country skiing.
+But it is perfect for those long weekends in the backcountry tracking elk or cross-country skiing.
 Best of all you can have it for a virtual song.
 Essential survival gear at an affordable price.

 - BrandREEBOW GEAR